codex-academy/PlusMinusDotNet/readme.md

     * clone the java project to the server:
         `git clone https://github.com/codex-academy/PlusMinusDotNet`
     * change into this folder using`cd PlusMinusDotNet/`
-    * run these maven commands:
+    * run dotnet maven commands:

         * `dotnet restore`
         * `dotnet build  -c Release`
-        * In your dotnet app folder run this command to start the application:  `dotnet bin/Release/net6.0/PlusMinus.dll --urls=http://localhost:6007/`
+        * `dotnet bin/Release/net6.0/PlusMinus.dll --urls=http://localhost:6007/`

-    * At this point your app should be running at: `http://your-server-ip-address:6007`
+    * At this point the app should be running at: `http://your-server-ip-address`
     * See if others are able to access your application
     * Please take some screenshots of :
             * your deployed application running the browser